 Secondly, as an egg substitute, i have added flaxseed powder. this biscuit dough is a not a smooth pliable dough, due to the presence of semolina.
 When you make the biscuits there will be cracks and they are natural.

-once baked, the outside texture is crisp. the inside is soft and not all hard or crisp. you can make these and then store in an air tight containers. they can also be wrapped beautifully and gifted to your family, friends and relatives. the recipe can be easily doubled or tripled. you can serve them as a tea time snack with masala chai or filter coffee or ginger tea.
+Once baked, the outside texture is crisp. the inside is soft and not all hard or crisp.
+You can make these and then store them in an airtight container.
+They can also be wrapped beautifully and gifted to your family, friends and relatives.
+The recipe can be easily doubled or tripled.
+You can serve them as a tea time snack with Masala chai or filter coffee or ginger tea.

 - ½ cup cream of wheat (fine rava or sooji)